 She enabled the rifle’s safety and grabbed the spent shell off the ground.
 Then she lay the rifle along the side of her body and held it there, hidden beneath her long coat.
 She avoided the trail, not wanting to be seen by others who might describe her to the police.
 Instead, she entered the pine woods where the soft carpet of fallen needles told no tale of her passing.

-She’d done what she’d come to do.
-She’d brought justice to Jeannette Moreno.
-She’d given the girl’s family closure and peace of mind.
+She’d done what she’d come to do: she’d brought justice to Jeannette Moreno, and she’d given the girl’s family closure and peace of mind.
 And she’d ensured that the girl’s father lived another day.
-All in all, she thought the morning had started off just fine.

 Lucky, Hera’s small black and tan dog, uttered a low growl.
-He lay in her lap, his head held high, his ears perked.
-She thought the racket might be bothering him, so she pulled her coat off the back of her chair and coiled it around him, hoping that the thick wall of wool fabric might deaden some of the noise.
+He lay in her lap, his head held high and his ears perked.
+She thought the racket might be bothering him so she pulled her coat off the back of her chair and coiled it around him, hoping that the thick wall of wool fabric might deaden some of the noise.

 The tavern lived up to its name.
 The room was small and dark and lined with man-made boulders along the walls, many of which served as tables.
 Overhead, fake stalactites protruded a foot or two from the high ceiling.
 In one corner water traveled over the sculpted rocks just below the ceiling, then fell into a pool below.
 The splashing water added to the din and scented the air with an earthy bouquet.